andersjalevik/musikveckor/README.md

 # To create MEGA playlist

 Run `node songs2playlists.js` (requires a songs.json file to be present)

 # To get even more info!

 Run `node extendedsongs.js` (requires a songs.json file to be present and will produce an extendedsongs.csv with same info as songs.csv plus additional info)

+# To get user statistics

+Run `node userstats.js` (requires a extendedsongs.json file to be present and will produce an userstats.csv)

 # To do: